KonnexionsGmbH/dcr/tests/inbox/README.md

-# DCR - tests/inbox.
+# DCR - tests/__PYTESTS_FILES__.

-Working file directory that contains the temporary test files.
+Working file directory that contains the test reference files for pytest.